 Paying for services directly produced by Governments normally involves a combination of taxes, borrowing, and other revenue sources such as fines and fees.
-Taxes are normally the largest source of revenues, followed by the sale of government bonds (issuing debt).
-Fees for services of various kinds are relatively minor sources of revenue, but often help pay for important services such as bridges, highways, mass transit, and park facilities.
-This lecture analyzes the second of the major sources of revenues.
-It focuses on the politics and effects of debt finance.
+Taxes are normally the largest source of revenues, followed by debt, and then fees for services of various kinds.
+This lecture analyzes the politics and effects of debt finance.
 Government borrowing is accomplished by selling bonds which are essentially promises to pay interest and eventually to repay the amount borrowed.
-Because of this, some would argue that borrowing is simply another form of taxation, with the tax revenues coming in the future rather than in the present.
-However, there are many differences, and these are the focus of attention in this chapter.
+Because of this, some would argue that borrowing is simply another form of taxation, with the tax revenues coming in the future rather than in the present.1